execut/yii2-navigation/README.md

 Usage
 ----

-For example, the following
-single line of code in a view file would render a common attributes of active page:
+For example, the following few lines of code in a view file would render a common attributes of active page:

 ```php
 // head